copperdogma/cursor-project-bootstrapper/README.md

 3. **Design Creation**: Builds `/docs/design.md` aligned with the requirements (for **programming** projects).
 4. **Architecture Setup**: Creates `/docs/architecture.md` (for **programming** projects).
 5. **First Story**: Writes an initial task in `/docs/stories` and updates `/docs/stories.md` (for **programming** projects).
+6. **Project Setup**: For programming projects, helps find and evaluate appropriate starter repositories from curated lists.
-6. **Build Phase**: Suggests next steps, resets `scratchpad.md`, and shifts to task management.
+7. **Build Phase**: Suggests next steps, resets `scratchpad.md`, and shifts to task management.

 In the **Build Phase**, the AI:
 - Generates new tasks in `/docs/stories` (for **programming** projects).
-- Updates `/docs/stories.md` with task statuses.
+- Updates `/docs/stories.md` with task priorities and statuses.
 - Logs progress or blockers in `scratchpad.md`.
 - Seeks your guidance as needed.